jupyter-book/workshop-template/content/lessons/executable.md

 This feature is especially useful for creating clean, reader-friendly notebooks where you want to focus on results rather than code details, see below.

-The code above provides a semi-interactive simulation: you are able to change two parameters but cannot control/adapt the code itself.
-This will be available in the near feature.

 ```{code-cell} python
 :tags: [hide-input]